AlbertoPerdigao/course-advanced-python-flask-sqlalchemy/README.md

 ## https://www.udemy.com/course/advanced-rest-apis-flask-python/

 ```
-This project is implemented using Flask, Flask-RESTful, Flask-SQLAlchemy and is a REST API for a store.
+This project is implemented using Flask, Flask-RESTful, Flask-SQLAlchemy, Flask-Marshmallow and is a REST API for a store.
 ```

 **Installation commands**